m-joshi-77/m-joshi-77.github.io/_posts/2024-11-18-Exploring-GAN-Architectures-and-Evaluation-Metrics:-Insights-from-MNIST-and-Beyond.md

 ## Exploring GAN Architectures and Evaluation Metrics: Insights from MNIST and Beyond

+## Exploring GAN Architectures and Evaluation Metrics: Insights from MNIST and Beyond
 ## Introduction
 Generative Adversarial Networks (GANs) have revolutionized machine learning, unlocking the ability to generate realistic and diverse synthetic data.
 From art to deepfake videos, GANs have left a profound impact on numerous fields.
 However, their training isn't without challenges, such as instability, mode collapse, and the delicate balancing act between generator and discriminator networks.